d-gamedev-team/dchip/readme.md

 This is a D2 port of the [Chipmunk2D](http://chipmunk2d.net/) library.
 Currently it targets version 6.2.1.

-**Note:** Currently dchip is in a pre-alpha state.
-Once it's tested on multiple platforms a `dub` package will be added.
+Currently dchip has only been tested on Windows, but has no platform-dependent code other than a few build scripts for the samples.

 Homepage: https://github.com/AndrejMitrovic/dchip